heathdbrown/roku/README.md

-# Roku_cli.py
+# Roku Cli app

-> Python script for messing with the roku from the cli
+> Python cli tool that uses the Roku ECP for commands and queries

 ## Table of Contents